rafaelbaiolim/hexy/README.md

 python scripts/v1/detect_controllers.py
 ```
 The configs. will be applied to current
-selected radio box on RIGHT,LEFT and HEAD area,
+selected radio box on RIGHT, LEFT and HEAD area,
 each area has one Controller and Channel.

 > VNC session will need to be setted with a resolution